-As of September 4th 2018, clients who wish to apply for legal aid Family/CFCSA services in another province may now apply to the corresponding province directly.
-This means that clients from other provinces may apply for services in BC directly and vice versa.
+BC residents who wish to apply for legal aid Family/CFCSA services in another province may now apply to the corresponding province directly.
+This also means that clients from other provinces may apply for services in BC directly.

 If a BC client is dealing with a matter in another province and they are unable to find contact information for that province they can contact the Legal Aid BC Provincial Call Centre at 1-866-577-2525 to get that information.